venk120soft/interviews/README.md

 ```
 The first statement returns 7, like the add(3, 4) statement.
 The second statement defines a new function called add3 that will add 3 to its argument.
 (This is what some may call a closure.)
 The third statement uses the add3 operation to add 3 to 4, again producing 7 as a result.

+What's the differnce b/w promises and async await
+What are Promises?
+How to make async requests without promises?Ans: Using callback
+What's wrong with callback approach and what causes to switch to the Promises?
-PropDrilling and how did you solved
+PropDrilling and how did you solved? with the help of other state management techniques
-How did youSwagger
+How did you use Swagger?
 Call, Bind, Apply
 Arrow functions
 Hoisting